thirumurthis/Learnings/spring/SpringBoot_AOP.md

     ```

 > **Info:-**
->  SpringBoot AOP only performs to intercepting the method.
+>  SpringBoot AOP only used to intercept methods.
->  For advanced we can use AspectJ in the application, where we need to check if fields have changed.
+>  For advanced feature we need to use AspectJ, for example to check if fields have changed.

-### Explanation of the code:
+### Code

+#### Create Spring Annotation
 - Create Spring Annotation, which will be configured in the Aspect `@Around` advice class.

 ```java